Abortion Act 1967: Human Fertilisation and Embryology Act 2008

 There was widespread action across the country to oppose any attempts to restrict abortion access via the Human Fertilisation and Embryology Bill (now Act) in Parliament (Report Stage and Third Reading 22 October 2008).
 MPs voted to retain the current legal limit of 24 weeks.
 Amendments proposing reductions to 22 weeks and 20 weeks were defeated by 304 to 233 votes and 332 to 190 votes respectively.

 A number of abortion rights amendments were proposed by Diane Abbott MP, Katy Clark MP and John McDonnell MP - including NC30 Amendment of the Abortion Act 1967: Application to Northern Ireland.
 However, it was reported that the Labour Government at the time asked MPs not to table these amendments (and at least until Third Reading) and then allegedly used parliamentary mechanisms in order to prevent a vote.
 Harriet Harman, in particular, was reported to have blocked the series of votes to liberalise Britain's abortion laws.

-50th Anniversary of the Abortion Act 1967 (UK)
+50th anniversary of the Abortion Act 1967

 In May 2017, the Labour Party under Jeremy Corbyn's leadership made a commitment to extend the Abortion Act 1967 to Northern Ireland.
 In June 2017, the UK Government revealed plans to provide some type of free abortion services in England for women from Northern Ireland in an attempt to head off a Conservative rebellion in a vote on the Queen's speech.

+Northern Ireland (Executive Formation etc) Act 2019

+The Northern Ireland (Executive Formation etc) Act 2019, enacted on 24 July 2019, extended the deadline for the restoration of the Executive to 21 October 2019.
+Section 9 of the Act provided that, if an Executive were not restored by that date: